-School districts take unplanned plunge into online learning
+Virus spurs unexpected test for US schools: Online learning

 "Everybody has to understand the challenges, and we have to make allowances for them," Paul says.

-John Bernor, on the other hand, is going to try to preserve real-time discussions among his 11th-grade English students, as he feels the interactions help clear up questions and misconceptions.
+John Bernor is going to try to preserve real-time discussions among his 11th-grade English students, as he feels the interactions help clear up questions and misconceptions.

 He realizes that students at his technology-focused Manhattan high school might be caring for younger siblings and sharing devices, so he's making allowances, too.
 He'll record the discussions, and he's prepared for typos from students working on phones.